PZen-Real/SSSIHL_roadshow/README.md

 ![Screenshot 2024-12-13 144215](https://github.com/user-attachments/assets/1652d16a-02be-492f-baa1-8112b030014c)

 Hence our microprocessor chip is ready.
 WE CAN RUN THE FOLLOWING EXAMPLE CODES IN THE VS CODE AFTER CONNECTING THE RISC-V BOARD.
-1) To make the LED Blink:
+**1) To make the LED Blink:**
 ```
 #include <ch32v00x.h>
 #include <debug.h>